5 minute video comparing $/hd/day and upfront cost

-Whether it's laundry detergent or lick tubs, or loose mineral or cubes.
+Whether it's laundry detergent or lick tubs, or loose mineral.
 To make the best decision for your ranch, work it back, so you can see what your true cost per feeding is.
 Crunch those numbers, it will be worth it in the long run so you can truly compare apples to apples.

 At the end of the day, there's not enough margin in the beef industry to leave any money on the table.
 The Riomax® team would love to help you discover your true cost and watch your dollars, so you can positively impact your ranch and your bottom line.